 This course introduces you to the key thinkers, topics, and critical frameworks in Cultural Studies.
 It starts with some of the foundational texts and formative debates within the field, most notably the work of Theodor Adorno and Max Horkheimer, Walter Benjamin, and Stuart Hall, associated with the Frankfurt School and Birmingham School respectively.
 Subsequently, we will take a closer look at several topical debates and conceptual approaches within contemporary Cultural Studies.
-We will address themes such as consumer culture, advertising, and social networks; the power and politics of representation; material culture and identity; cultural performances of gender; and the transnational cultural flows of globalization.
-By reading the work of major theorists such as Zygmunt Bauman, Henry Giroux, and Joanna Zylinska, you will familiarize yourself with a variety of critical approaches to cultural theory.
-Lastly, by looking at the interrelated topics of posthumanism, art, and technoscience, the final tasks of the course will explore some of the most stirring debates within Cultural Studies today, setting out new directions for the future development of the field.
+We will address themes such as consumer culture, advertising, and social networks; the power and politics of representation; new materialism; cultural performances of gender; and the transnational cultural flows of globalization.
+By reading contemporary classics by such authors as Zygmunt Bauman, Marita Sturken and Lisa Cartwright, Henry Giroux, Judith Butler, Neil Badmington, Rosi Braidotti, and Jane Bennett, you will familiarize yourself with a variety of critical approaches to cultural theory.
+Lastly, by looking at the interrelated topics of posthumanism and the climate crisis, the final tasks of the course will explore some of the most stirring debates within Cultural Studies today, setting out new directions for the future development of the field.